Anxiety & Stress

 Relaxation can initially increase anxiety because it allows suppressed feelings to surface and breaks familiar stress patterns.

-Experiencing increased Anxiety disorder when trying to relax is paradoxical but surprisingly common, and it happens for several psychological and physiological reasons.
-When you're constantly busy or stressed, your nervous system becomes accustomed to high activation levels.
-Attempting to relax can feel threatening to a system that has learned to associate constant vigilance with safety.
-This phenomenon, sometimes called 'relaxation-induced Anxiety disorder,' occurs because slowing down allows suppressed emotions, worries, or physical sensations to surface that were previously masked by busyness.
-Your mind might interpret the unfamiliar sensation of relaxation as danger, triggering more Anxiety disorder.
-Additionally, many people use constant activity as a way to avoid uncomfortable thoughts or feelings.
-When you stop moving, these avoided experiences can rush to the surface, creating temporary increases in Anxiety disorder.
-The transition from high Psychological stress to relaxation can also cause physical symptoms like dizziness, rapid heartbeat, or restlessness as your nervous system adjusts.
+When you stop moving, these avoided experiences can rush to the surface, creating temporary increases in anxiety.
+The transition from high stress to relaxation can also cause physical symptoms like dizziness, rapid heartbeat, or restlessness as your nervous system adjusts.
 Some people have learned to associate productivity with worth, making relaxation feel guilty or wrong.
-This creates Anxiety disorder about 'wasting time' or being lazy.
-For Psychological trauma survivors, relaxation can feel particularly threatening because hypervigilance served as protection.
+This creates anxiety about 'wasting time' or being lazy.
+For trauma survivors, relaxation can feel particularly threatening because hypervigilance served as protection.
 Learning to relax safely often requires gradual practice and sometimes professional support.
 Start with very brief relaxation periods and gradually increase duration as your nervous system learns that calm is safe.
-Consider guided relaxation techniques that give your mind something to focus on rather than complete stillness.
-Remember that this reaction is normal and usually improves with practice and patience.